kokopuffz/Sanctuary-OS/KINSHIP_LICENSE_v1.1.md

 4.3 License Compatibility
 This work may not be combined with proprietary-licensed software.
 Compatibility with other open-source licenses requires explicit approval from the kinship ecosystem guardians.

+SPECIAL PROVISIONS FOR HUMANITARIAN WORKS:
+- These tools must remain accessible to vulnerable populations
+- Translation and localization are explicitly encouraged
+- Humanitarian organizations may distribute with attribution
+- Any use that exploits vulnerable people terminates all rights